flo62134/tasks-management/README.md

 ## Quality tools
 - To run PHP CS fixer: ```dce php composer cs```
 - GrumPHP automatically check your commits.
 To run it manually, run ```dce php composer grumphp```

+# Technical choices
+## Fetch
+[Fetch API](https://developer.mozilla.org/fr/docs/Web/API/Fetch_API/Using_Fetch) has been used to perform asynchronous requests.
+I chose this technology because it is native and easy to use.

+## Water.css
+In order to make the website more appealing, I used [Water.css](https://watercss.kognise.dev/).
+This lightweight framework (< 2kB) makes a website beautiful and responsive in seconds.
+It does not use classes so it does not alter a project and can be replaced easily by a more oriented framework.